alxojy/rogue-like-textgame/README.md

 The lowest in the hierarchy of enemies.
 It follows and slaps but is almost harmless.
 - Goon ```G```

 Grunt but angrier.
 It follows and shouts insults at the player.
-Its punches are x2 of Grunt's.
+Its punches are x2 damage of Grunt's.
 - Ninja ```n```

 Sly and mysterious.
 It stays in one spot until it eyes the player from 5 boxes away.
 Then, with its stun powder, it stuns the player for a round.
 The player has nothing to do but wait for the powder to wear off.